Lasiter & Jackson Law Firm – Divorce Attorney Advises You To Do NOT Do These 10 Things When Going Through A Divorce.

 - Use Your Kids To Hurt The Other Parent – First and foremost, your divorce is about you and your soon-to-be-ex.
 Your children did not create the problems in your marriage and they did not cause your divorce.
 They are innocent people who will be deeply impacted by the divorce and your job is to protect them, not to use them to hurt someone else.
 Whatever you do – keep the kids out of it.

 - Be Spiteful – You may feel angry or like the only way you will feel better is if your spouse feels worse.
 But being spiteful isn’t going to help anyone.
-Your money, time and stress is affected through the divorce process and the more you want to play hardball just “because”, the more its going to cost you in all three.
+Your money, time, and stress are affected through the divorce process and the more you want to play hardball just “because”, the more it’s going to cost you in all three.
 It’s not worth it.

 - Lie To Get Ahead – This should be a no-brainer, but people often need reminding.
 Lying is against the law when you are going through a divorce battle.
 Remain civilized and fair.
 A divorce is not intended to destroy another person’s life.
 It is meant to separate a married one.
 Keep that in mind.

 - Post On Social Media – Leave social media alone when you are going through a divorce.
 You might post something that could hurt your case.
-Divorcing couples often, without intending to, hurt family members by airing their frustrations and greivances out online.
-Keep it tight lipped and stay away from the internet.
+Divorcing couples often, without intending to, hurt family members by airing their frustrations and grievances online.
+Keep it tight-lipped and stay away from the internet.

 - Expect To Get Everything – The best outcome in a divorce is the outcome where everything is settled and fair.
-That means alimony, child support, child custody and asset distribution.
+That means alimony, child support, child custody, and asset distribution.
 So, don’t expect to get everything you want.
-The court will make the decision that is the most fair and makes the most sense.
+The court will make the decision that is the fairest and makes the most sense.

 - Put Your Children On The Sidelines – This is a difficult time for everyone – but your children still need you.
 In fact, they need you more right now.
 Don’t ignore them or think that your divorce has no impact on them.
 Be as supportive of them as you can financially and emotionally so that they can establish the security that you are always there.